 Couples with Unexplained Infertility

 For couples with unexplained infertility, IUI is a first step to conception.
-It works well because it puts more sperm near the egg during ovulation.
+It works well because it puts more sperm closer to the egg during ovulation.
 This boosts the chances of fertilization.
 It’s a top choice for solving unexplained infertility, allowing couples to try for a baby before moving to more invasive treatments.

 Conditions Like Endometriosis